-If you are using GemBuilder for Smalltalk, you can use the structured editing and execution facilities provided by a GemStone Browser or workspace.
+- If you are using GemBuilder for Smalltalk, you can use the editing and execution facilities provided by a GemStone Browser or workspace.
 A browser makes it easier to define classes and methods by presenting templates for these operations.
 Once you've filled out the templates, a browser internally builds and executes GemStone Smalltalk expressions to compile the classes and methods.
-A browser organizes your work and presents it in a pleasing and easily understood format.

-A workspace makes it easier to compile and execute fragments of GemStone Smalltalk code interactively, and see the results immediately using the GS-print it command.

-• You can also enter your GemStone Smalltalk method code through the Topaz programming environment.
+A workspace makes it easier to compile and execute fragments of GemStone Smalltalk code interactively, and see the results immediately using the GS-print it command. - You can also enter your GemStone Smalltalk method code through the Topaz programming environment.
 Topaz requires a few extra commands to begin and end an example.
 To identify code as constituting a method, for instance, you'll add a couple of simple non-GemStone Smalltalk directives such as "method:."
 These tell Topaz to treat the indicated text as a method to be compiled and installed in a class.